wp-plugins/cp-multi-view-calendar/README.txt

 * Can be setup to display only the weekdays needed
 * Fast Ajax load for the events data

-You can see sample visualization modes and a demo at: http://wordpress.dwbooster.com/calendars/cp-multi-view-calendar
+You can see 20 sample visualization modes and an online demo at: http://wordpress.dwbooster.com/calendars/cp-multi-view-calendar

 New: The latest update features a new interface for easily editing a previously inserted event calendar view and preview buttons for a faster verification of how the event calendar will look in the website.